-This line of research used sensor-instrumented helmets to study mild traumatic brain injury or concussion thresholds and mechanisms in ice hockey by observing actual athletes engaged in games and practices.
+This line of research, completed in 2014, used sensor-instrumented helmets to study mild traumatic brain injury or concussion thresholds and mechanisms in ice hockey by observing actual athletes engaged in games and practices.
 While head impact sensors cannot diagnose mild traumatic brain injury, they measure, calculate and report the severity of the impact to the head and can serve as a second set of eyes for medical professionals by identifying players that need clinical evaluation.
 This research seeks to validate these sensors’ accuracy and reliability by testing helmets fitted with two different types of sensors.
 For each sensor, an anthropomorphic test device (ATD), or crash test dummy head and neck, was fitted with a hockey helmet equipped with the sensors and subjected to repeated impacts of multiple intensities and directions.

 - The head acceleration measured by the six-accelerometer Head Impact Telemetry (HIT) System was compared with reference acceleration measured at the center of gravity of the ATD head.
 Linear acceleration is directly measured in the HIT system and rotational acceleration is estimated from the linear measures.
 This is the first comprehensive evaluation of accuracy of peak head acceleration measured by the HIT System for hockey and highlighted important differences in accuracy with impact direction and interface between the head and helmet.
 Accuracy was less than had previously been reported, specifically for rotational acceleration.
 Medicine and Science in Sports and Exercise.
 January 2014.
 Read the study abstract.